WordPress/openverse/documentation/ingestion_server/guides/migrate.md

 - changing the type to an incompatible type
 - renaming of a field

-Such kinds of changes need us to precisely deploy the API when the new index is promoted because of these reasons:
+Such kinds of changes need us to precisely deploy the API simultaneously with the promotion of new index because of these reasons:

-- If we deploy a little late, the old field the API wants will disappear.
+- If the API deployment lags behind index promotion, the old field that the API uses will disappear.
-- If we deploy a little early, the new field the API wants will not be present.
+- If the API deployment leads ahead of index promotion, the new field the API uses will not be present.

 This runbook documents guidelines and processes for API-involved migrations.